Recipe shared from DESPERATE HOUSEDOGS by Sparkle Abbey.

 First, preheat your oven to 350 degrees Fahrenheit

 In a big bowl, combine all the ingredients with just enough water (I used 3-1/2 tablespoons) to make it the consistency of cookie dough.

 Let them cool on a wire rack and then put them in an airtight container.
-You can store these Favorite Treats for Desperate Housedogs about a week (or you can freeze them for later use) but keep an eye on them.
-There are no preservatives, so watch for spoilage.
+You can use store your Caro's Good Dog Treats for about a week (or you can freeze them for later use) but keep an eye on them.
+There re no preservatives, so watch for spoilage.

-- If you wish, pulverize old-fashioned oats in your food processor to make the oat flour.
-Just don’t use the sugary instant oatmeal.
+If you wish, pulverize old-fashion oats in your food processor to make oat flour.
+Just don't use the sugary instant oatmeal.

-- **I found it was easy to roll the dough out on a brown rice floured surface instead of using the parchment paper.
-Don’t use regular flour otherwise the treats won’t be gluten-free.
+I found it was easy to roll the dough out on a brown rice floured surface instead of using parchment paper.
+Don't use regular flour otherwise the treats will not be gluten-free.

 When Caro Lamont, former psychologist turned pet therapist makes a house call to help Kevin Blackstone with his two misbehaving German Shepherd dogs, she expects frantic dogs, she expects a frantic dog owner, she even expects frantic neighbors.
 What she doesn’t expect is that two hours later the police will find Kevin dead, his dogs impounded; and that as the last person to see Kevin alive (well, except for the killer) she is suddenly a person of interest, at least according to Homicide Detective Judd Malone.